 If it’s not an uncontested divorce, for divorce is called a contested divorce.
 This is where you file a divorce without any agreement being reached and have your spouse served with the Complaint.
 Once they are officially served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.

 In addition to offering uncontested divorce services, we also have an experienced contested divorce attorney on staff.
 However, it is important to note that attorney fees for uncontested divorce in Marshall County are significantly higher than an uncontested divorce due to the workload and how the retainer is charged.
 As is common practice with divorce lawyers, we require a retainer for such services and our contested divorce attorney in Albertville bills hourly from it depending on the amount of work performed.
 So your attorney fees could get more expensive if your marital issues are complicated and take longer to work out.
-A normal range for retainer fees is between $1500 to $5000 or more, of course dependent upon how complex the issues involved are and how contested they get.
+A normal range for retainer fees can be thousands of dollars, of course dependent upon how complex the issues involved are and how contested they get.
 If there are minor children of the marriage, then the retainers are more than divorces without children, but there are other factors our Albertville divorce lawyer considers in quoting you a retainer.

 To find out how much of a retainer our Albertville divorce lawyer would require up front to begin working on your case, you can call our office.
 You will have a brief consultation with a Marshall County divorce lawyer to go over the specifics of your case and give you an estimate.
 Things like what assets you share with your spouse, especially if there are minor children between you, or other potentially complex issues will affect the estimated retainer.
 Then our Albertville divorce lawyer can file your case when you get us the retainer.

 Family Law Services

 - Alabaster Divorce